EQI MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly guides to use after openfinance_list_investments to get the investment_id, and mentions bulk support via investment_ids.
-Provides clear context but does not explicitly list when not to use or compare with alternatives beyond the one tip.
+The description advises using the tool after openfinance_list_investments to get the investment_id, and mentions bulk support with investment_ids.
+This provides clear context for when and how to use, though it does not explicitly state when not to use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.